alpiepho/coursera_go_classes/alpiepho/Course3/week2/Quiz.md

 Combines different processes into a single process.

-Interleaves the execution of different processes .
+X - Interleaves the execution of different processes .

 3.
 Question 3